KyleWareEng/pid-cruise-control-simulink/README.md

 ## About This Project

-I built this project to deepen my understanding of control systems and vehicle dynamics as part of my MEng Automotive Engineering studies.
-This is a personal project with The goal to design a cruise control system from scratch that could maintain a target speed while handling real-world disturbances like hills.
+I built this personal project to deepen my understanding of control systems and vehicle dynamics along side my MEng Automotive Engineering studies.
+The goal to design a cruise control system from scratch that could maintain a target speed while handling real-world disturbances like hills.

 ### What I Learned